graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 A Dual type can be used as either an Input type or an Output type.

-A Dual type is defined as an object type with no alterations.
+A Dual type is defined as an object type with no Term differences, after replacing "object" with "dual" and "Obj" with "Dual".

 ## Input type